 The state of South Carolina has earned a new – and unfortunate – distinction for having some of the deadliest roads in the United States, according to an academic study released earlier this month.

 A study on car accident fatality rates from the University of Michigan Transportation Research Institute analyzed federal traffic data and found South Carolina to be one of the states with the worst records for deadly crashes.
 South Carolina placed in the bottom 10 when looking at both fatality rates per miles driven and population-based fatality rates.
+Recently, a nationwide survey revealed that South Carolina has the worst roads in the US.

 The study reported the fatality rate per billion vehicle miles traveled in South Carolina was 17.60, ranking the state 50th out of 50 states, plus Washington, D.C.
 Only West Virginia had a worse record at 17.63 deaths per billion miles.